Brian Eisner: University of Michigan

 Eisner was also credited with being a key figure in the development of the Michigan Varsity Tennis Center.
 Eisner achieved his 500th career win as a coach in NCAA dual matches in 1998.

-Later years and honors
+Later life and death

-After retiring as Michigan's tennis coach, Eisner became an owner of the Liberty Athletic Club in Ann Arbor.
+After retiring as Michigan's tennis coach, Eisner became the owner of the Liberty Athletic Club in Ann Arbor.
 Several of his former athletes work as tennis professionals at the club including former Big Ten Player of the Year Peter Pusztai and NCAA singles finalist Dan Goldberg.

-In 2000, he was inducted into the ITA Collegiate Hall of Fame. and in January 2011, Eisner was inducted into the University of Michigan Athletic Hall of Honor.
+In 2000, he was inducted into the ITA Collegiate Hall of Fame and in January 2011, Eisner was inducted into the University of Michigan Athletic Hall of Honor.
 He was also inducted into the University of Toledo's Varsity "T" Hall of Fame in 1993.

+Eisner died on September 10, 2025, at the age of 85.